HPE security service

 Transition Notes

-Production <--> HighSecurity You may transition freely between Production mode and High Security mode, subject to authentication and privileges.
+Production <--> HighSecurity You may transition freely between Production and High Security states, subject to authentication and privileges.

 Production or HighSecurity --> FIPS You may transition into FIPS mode.
 Transitions out of FIPS mode are complex and beyond the scope of the RESTful API.

-In Production mode, privileged OS users (i.e. root, Administrator) can access the local iLO via the Channel Interface (CHIF) without supplying any credential.
+With iLO 5 and 6 in Production security state, privileged OS users (i.e. root, Administrator) can communicate with their local iLO (in-band management) via the Channel Interface (CHIF) without supplying any credential, only when the RequireHostAuthentication property is set to False (default value).

 cURLiLOrest